iganev/recaptcha-verify/README.md

 ## Quick Start

 This library is supposed to be a (near) drop-in replacement for [recaptcha-rs](https://crates.io/crates/recaptcha).
-The usage is nearly (bot not completely) identical.
+The usage is nearly (but not completely) identical.
 Here however we use `rustls` by default, but you could choose from the following features:
 - default-tls - enforces default-tls feature in reqwest
 - native-tls - enforces native-tls feature in reqwest